Drill4J/kubernetes-config/README.md

 		kubectl apply -f ./ingress.yaml
 	```

 13. Run tunnel to access ingress from host machine.
-Now you should be able to send requests to ingress from `http://localhost`

 	```shell
 		# run with elevated shell (admin privileges)
 		# keep terminal open
 		minikube tunnel
 	```
+	Now you should be able to send requests to ingress from `http://localhost`.
+Assuming you haven't changed paths in Ingress config:

+	- <http://localhost/ui> - should open Drill4J UI
+	- <http://localhost/metabase> - should open Metabase Dashboards
+	- <http://localhost/admin> - should respond with JSON `{"message":"Drill4J Admin Backend"}`